 If your product has a trim, for example, do not call it leather unless you are sure it is exactly that.
-Instead call it leatherette, pleather, leather-look or faux leather so the purchaser doesn't feel cheated when they receive it.
+Instead, call it leatherette, pleather, leather-look or faux leather so that the purchaser doesn't feel cheated when they receive it.

-Fur, if it isn't actual animal skin, should be faux fur or synthetic fur.
+Fur, if it isn't actual animal skin, should be described as faux fur or synthetic fur.

 Wool should be described as a wool mix if it isn't 100%.
 Cotton mix if it isn't 100% cotton, etc.

 This applies to a designer or an era too.
 Describe items as 'Chanel-style handbag' unless it is genuine, or 'antique-look pitcher' if it is less than 100 years old, or say 'inspired by Louis VIIII furniture' and 'Art Deco style home'.
 These are all carefully chosen phrases to describe an item that is not authentic or genuine.
 It lets the shopper know and stops them from being disappointed.
 In fact, it should mean they get exactly what they thought they were buying.